scilus/nf-scil/docs/SUBWORKFLOWS.md

 <MODULE1> (channel_data1)
 ```

-To connect two modules together you need to create a channel which takes one of the outputs of the first module.
-To do this, use the `.out` which allows you to select the outputs of the first module.
-Finally, specify which of the module's outputs you want :
+To connect two modules together, you need to create a channel which takes one of the outputs of the first module and feeds it to the other.
+To do this, use the `.out` attribute and select the desired output by name :

 ```
 channel_module2 = <MODULE1>.out.<output>
 <MODULE2> (channel_module2)
 ```

-When a module requires multiple inputs, don't create several channels.
-Create one that contains the different inputs required by the modules.
-For this, you need an operator, one of the most useful is `.join`.
-Attention, here we're talking about inputs and not channels, if one of the elements is part of a channel made up of several elements, you'll need to specify the chosen element.
-Plus, the order is important and must correspond to the desired order in the module :
+To assemble the outputs of one or multiple modules together in a new channel, use the [join](https://www.nextflow.io/docs/latest/operator.html#join), [combine](https://www.nextflow.io/docs/latest/operator.html#combine) and [groupTuple](https://www.nextflow.io/docs/latest/operator.html#grouptuple) operators.
+For example :

 ```
 channel_module3 = <MODULE2>.out.<output>.join(channel_data1).join(channel_data2.data3)